Program: B.A., History

 HIST 145 African Civilization to Modern Times (3)

-HIST 161 Survey of the History of Latin America (3)
+HIST 161 The History of Latin America from Pre-Columbian Times to Today (3)

 HIST 191 History of Eastern Civilization I (3)